 Now we are in a new period.
 The Soviet Union has collapsed, with its ruling Communist Party.
 True, such states still exist, with modifications, in China, Cuba, and elsewhere.
 Unfortunately, they inspire many people.
 But overall, the number and weight of Communist Parties have diminished..
-In contrast, there has been an upswing in the number of people who identify with anarchism, with its mainstream in the anarchist-communist tradition.
-Other people remain impressed by Marx, but look to libertarian and humanistic interpretations of his work.
-How then shall we use the term "comeconomics").
+In contrast, there has been an upswing in the number of people who identify with anarchism, with its mainstream in the anarchista contradiction in terms!
+The majority of one region may decide to live under anarchist communism, but a neighboring region may decide for parecon ("participatory economics").
 So long as workers are not exploited, the anarchist-communists will not start a civil war inside the revolution.
 In an experimental way, different approaches may be tried out in different regions and we will learn from each other.